 Lipno nad Vltavou is in the South Bohemian Vltava River Valley near the Šumava Mountains.
-From the train station the village is a beautiful two-mile walk on a trail that wraps around Lipno Lake.
+The village is a beautiful two-mile walk from the train station on a trail that wraps around Lipno Lake.

 In summer tourists camp, hike, bicycle, fish, pick mushrooms, and enjoy water sports like sailing, windsurfing, and kayaking.
 In the winter the area is a popular skiing location.
 One chairlift operates in the summer.
 Tourists ride it to the top for fantastic panoramic views of Lipno Lake and the Vltava River Valley.

 There are several small Bohemian villages near Lipno Lake.
 A favorite, Frymburk is in the Šumava foothills on the left bank of Lipno Reservoir.
 Located on the trading path between Austria and Český Krumlov, Frymburk was a historic merchant village.
 It’s surrounded by the “Šumava Sea” and close to the Austrian and Bavarian borders.
 Frymburk’s landscape is very beautiful and almost untouched by civilization.

 The train stops at several other interesting villages in the reserve: